EunicePMV/cs50P/project/README.md

 </div>
 <br/>
 <div style='text-align: justify;'>
-    In the development process of the project Jinja2 and weasyprint are utilized
+    In the development process of the project both Jinja2 and WeasyPrint were utilized.
+Jinja2 was used to structure the invoice template to render customer data in the HTML file dynamically, it filled the template with the data entered by the user.
 </div>